Mediation Attorneys in Lee's Summit, MO

 Content Reviewed by Kristin Siegel, JD | Attorney at Law

-Mediation Law Missouri
+An Overview of Mediation Law in Missouri

 How is Mediation Different than a Collaborative Law Approach?

 For most, trials and litigation are far too expensive and time consuming on top of the stress that accompanies the changes one is going through.
 Mediation can significantly lower the expenses of obtaining a dissolution, resolving child custody or other family law disputes.
 Family law mediation can enable you and your spouse to maintain a working relationship after a divorce agreement is reached.
 The goal of mediation is to reach positive outcomes for all parties involved without involving the courts or additional lawyers.